symbol/symbol-docs/source/guides/aggregate/adding-cosginatures-aggregate-complete.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-Save the TypeScript file, then run it on your terminal.
+3. Save the TypeScript file, then run it on your terminal.
 Copy the returned payload and send it over to Bob.

-.. note:: The generation hash can be obtained by typing your `node url` + `node/info`

 **********************************
-Step 3: Add the Second Cosignature
+Step 2: Add the second cosignature
 **********************************

-Open a text editor on Bob's offline device.
-Using the payload obtained from step #2, add Bob's cosignature.
+1. Bob cosigns the payload obtained from the previous step.

 .. example-code::